mjwaddell1/Python/FractalThread/ReadMe.md

 Process Explorer indicates additional threads being used so it's unclear why the threading library does not improve render speed.

-Using multi-process (FractalProcess.py) decreased the render time (50 vs 14 seconds).
-CPU utilization rose to 100% using all cores though code complexity increased.
+Using multi-process (FractalProcess.py) decreased the render time (50 vs 14 seconds) though code complexity increased.
+CPU utilization rose to 100% using all cores.

 Python version used: Python 3.11.5 | packaged by Anaconda, Inc. | (main, Sep 11 2023, 13:26:23) [MSC v.1916 64 bit (AMD64)] on win32